-All of these qualities make Belgian Malinois good family dogs.
+Many qualities make the Belgian Malinois a good family dog.
 However, the question really is, will their temperament fit into your family’s lifestyle?
+Let’s learn more about this breed and whether a Belgian Malinois family protection dog is right for you!

 The Best Type of Owner for this Breed